-During the second phase of reception, asylum seekers are not provided with accommodation anymore, they live in private apartments and housing.
+During the second phase of reception, asylum seekers are not provided with accommodation anymore; they live in private apartments and housing.
 They receive no pocket money, although expenses for the rent are covered by the asylum system.
-During the last phase, asylum applicants receive financial support for punctual things.
+During the last phase, asylum applicants receive additional financial support for certain expenses (ayudas puntuales) such as health, education, training, birth.